 PDM Tool Settings#

-There are also some useful settings to control the packaging behavior of PDM.
-They should be shipped with
+There are also some useful settings to control the behaviors of PDM in various aspects.
+They should be stored in

 pyproject.toml, defined in

 You can have several groups of development only dependencies.
 Unlike

 optional-dependencies, they won't appear in the package distribution metadata such as

 And the package index won't be aware of these dependencies.
 The schema is similar to that of